cult-of-coders/grapher/docs/introduction.md

 only to users that have access.

-### Your first query
+### Let's begin!

-You can use Grapher, without defining any links, for example, let's say you have a method which returns a list of posts.
+You can use Grapher without defining any links, for example, let's say you have a method which returns a list of posts.

 ```js
 Meteor.methods({